Course details

 • Supporting residents with hearing or memory difficulties

-• Cultural differences, communication styles, hearing or memory difficulties, supportive communication strategies
+• Cultural differences, communication styles, hearing or memory difficulties, and supportive communication strategies

 Learning objectives